 Just like the majority of my dating history, where I’ve mostly not been a dude who does the shagnasty with a different qualified (a 7.5 with a pulse) pretty young thing from evening to evening, I tend to stick it out at bars and turn them into my own.
 I can eventually thrive where others have failed.
 The primary reason is that I fucking hate looking for a new job whether it’s an office job or restaurant/bar gig.
 I despise it almost much as I hate looking for an apartment and moving.
 Job hunting and moving are two endeavors which cause me so much stress, that I’d rather contemplate smoking endless rocks from glowing, red-hot glass phallus.

 675 Bar.
 It’s smack dab in the epicenter of bedlam, MPD (that’s The Meatpacking District for you uninitiated folks).
-675 Bar is actually a neat little bar and has an eclectic scene most weeknights.
-It’s sandwiched between The Gansevoort and one of those shitbox, chain, pseudo-Mexican dumps – Dos Caminos.
+675 Bar is actually a neat little bar directly below Bill’s Burger.
+It has an eclectic scene most weeknights.
+It’s sandwiched between The Gansevoort and one of those chain, pseudo-Mexican spots – Dos Caminos.
 Ara, a local industry wine bar, is thrown in there too for good measure.
 Dos Caminos is right up there in quality and stature with The Olive Garden, in my not so humble opinion.
 They’ve spread to 4 or 5 locations all over Manhattan.
 I’d like to find the dude that leased Dos the space in MPD, in particular, and tie him to the 14th street F-train subway entrance on a 98 degree July day so he can “waft” in the subway’s finest, Summer aromas.
+Ok, ok… I jest somewhat.
+I’ve eaten at Dos (on Park Ave) a few times.
+The food is just fine, the cocktails yummy, and the overall experience: pretty good.

 Mr. Klemm gets the proportions correct, thankfully.
 He’s got a weird shake and uses a jigger, which simply won’t fly in busy spots, but whatever – those things may just be camera fodder.
 Bartenders need to be able to free pour those measurements like clockwork.
 If you watch the video, clearly he’s bent on pushing stirred.
 Just like Mr. Klemm, our buddy Doug, over at The Pegu Blog, is also adamant about stirring over shaking.
 I’m in the opposite camp.